tamer4osman/redi-school-how-to-build-a-website/example_2_jekyll/README.md

 ### To initialise the project:

+This being a pre-built project, it already has everything it needed in order to run.
+But lets assume you want to build a new project from scratch.
 When I started this project, the only files inside the folder were:
 ```
 - docker-compose.yml
 - Dockerfile